Skip to main content

 Define how concurrent actions are resolved in your implementation.
 Optimistic version checks or pessimistic locks are options; whichever approach you choose, fail conflicts clearly and retry against the latest milestone state.

 One design option is to treat ledger journals as the accounting source of truth, then derive payout and wallet views from those records.
-The provided sources do not prove this as a required rule, so choose the ordering that best supports reconciliation and traceability in your system.
+Choose the ordering that best supports reconciliation and traceability in your system.

 In a multi-vendor marketplace, sellers often control inventory, pricing, and fulfillment, while the operator typically focuses on platform technology, user experience, and commission model.
 That is one reason to keep the state machine and ledger explicit: existing rails are often good enough in practice, and no single rail fits every payment context.